Player52/PasswordsToGo/README.md

       OR
 1. **Download or clone this repository** to your computer if you haven't already.
 2. **Go to File Explorer**
-3. **Open python passwordstogo.py or if that isn't there: python3 passwordstogo.py**
+3. **Open passwordstogo.py, it should be in the file 'PasswordsToGo'.**

 **Regardless of whatever method you used:**